praveens3/Performance-analyser-C-plus-plus/README.md

 In simple terms, In the code base at any place of a definition area from one line to the another line performance can be calculated no matters where the line exist in the code.

-###### Performance calculation is based on the following term
+##### erformance calculation is based on the following term
-	1. number of time the selected events get executed and
+- number of time the selected events get executed and
-	2. the time taken for the selected events to execute
+- the time taken for the selected events to execute

 ### Features
 - IPerf is thread safe